bparanj/crystal/electronics/experiments/queue/rectifier.md

+Is this the same: https://www.tinkercad.com/things/jvxAvNYx90A/editel

-Yes, you can design a basic experiment in Tinkercad to demonstrate the rectifier function of a single diode, converting AC to pulsating DC.
-Here’s how you can set it up:
+You can design a basic experiment to demonstrate the rectifier function of a single diode, converting AC to pulsating DC.

 ### Objective